snorremd/norsky/README.md

 It is written in TypeScript using Solid.js and Tailwind CSS.

 > [!IMPORTANT]
-> Version 1.0.0 introduces breaking changes that require a new `feeds.toml` configuration file.
-The feed configuration has been moved from hardcoded values to a TOML file that allows you to configure multiple feeds with different language settings.
-See the example configuration in `feeds.example.toml` for reference.
+> Version 2.0.0 uses PostgreSQL instead of SQLite.
+This is a breaking change and requires a new database configuration.
+> See [./docker](./docker) for an examples on how to configure Norsky to use PostgreSQL with Docker Compose.